 Source: The AIC, Morningstar, Company factsheets, Marten & Co Notes: 1) Volatility is calculated using daily NAV returns for all funds with the exception of VinaCapital Vietnam Opportunity and Weiss Korea Opportunity which are calculated using weekly data as they publish weekly, rather than daily, NAVs.
 2) Unless otherwise noted, ongoing charges are quoted excluding performance fees.
 3) Ashoka India Equity standard deviation of returns is from launch on 6 July 2018.
 3) Ashoka India Equity does not charge a base management fee, but charges a performance fee.
 For its most recent financial year, Ashoka India Equity's ongoing charges ratio is 0.50% both including and excluding performance fee.
-4) For its most recent financial year, Fidelity China Special Situation's ongoing charges ratio is 0.94% excluding performance fee and 1.14% including performance fee.
-5) For its most recent financial year, VinaCapital Vietnam Opportunity's ongoing charges ratio is 1.50% both including and excluding performance fee.
+4) For its most recent financial year, VinaCapital Vietnam Opportunity's ongoing charges ratio is 1.50% both including and excluding performance fee.
 6) The average ongoing charges ratio for the sector is 1.31% excluding performance fees and 1.33% including performance fees.
 7) The narrow peer group comprises the three Vietnamese focused funds - Vietnam Holding, Vietnam Enterprise Investments and VinaCapital Vietnam Opportunity.
 8) Gross and net gearing are as at 31 May 2023, with the exceptions of Vietnam Holding (we have used the most recently publicly available figure is as at 30 April 2023); Vietnam Enterprise Investments Limited (we have used the most recently publicly available figure is as at 31 December 2022) 9) Market cap and dividend yield are ranked in increasing size order (the larger the market cap or dividend yield, the higher the ranking).
 All other rankings are in decreasing size order (the lower the standard deviation of returns, the lower the ongoing charges ratio, the lower the value of the premium/(discount), the lower the gross and net gearing, all correspond to a higher ranking).

 At 2.74%, VNH has the highest ongoing charges ratio, both for the wider peer group and for the three Vietnamese-focused funds.
 The higher-than-average ongoing charges ratio does in part reflect its relatively-small size.
-VNH's ongoing charges ratio is 84bp higher than VEIL's, but VEIL is a significantly larger fund (VEIL's market cap is 15.5x that of VNH) and so its fixed costs are distributed over a wider base.
+However, it is notable that while VNH's ongoing charges ratio is 84bp higher than VEIL's, VEIL is a significantly larger fund (VEIL's market cap is 15.5x that of VNH).
 Like the majority of the funds in the wider peer group, VNH does not charge a performance fee.
 Of its direct peers, VOF charges a performance fee, while VEIL does not.

-Like many funds in the sector, VNH does not pay a dividend.
+Like many funds in the sector, VNH does not pay a dividend reflecting both its capital growth focus and the underlying market in which it invests.
 In terms of gearing, whilst VNH is permitted to borrow, the managers have chosen not to, and instead aim to maintain a modest cash balance that is sufficient to meet its ongoing cash needs.
 All of the Vietnam-focused funds tend to run with net cash position to some degree.
 VNH's level of net cash is in line with the average of its direct peer group and the fourth-highest within the wider peer group.